Fishing At Swallowdale

 How To Unhook A Fish

-When fishing on the Broads, it's important to know how to unhook a fish properly.
-Always wet your hands before touching a fish and never use a towel or cloth, as this can remove the protective layer of slime from the fish.
-Always use a wet unhooking mat and hold the fish as close to the ground as possible in case it slips from your hands.
+When fishing the Broads, it's crucial to unhook a fish properly.
+Always wet your hands before touching a fish.
+Never use a towel or cloth, as this can remove the protective layer of slime from the fish.
+Always use a wet unhooking mat and hold the fish as close to the ground as possible to avoid it slipping from your hands.
 Always make sure you have a disgorger to hand to help with the removal of the hook.
-Avoid using barbed hooks as these can cause damage to the fish and be very difficult to remove.
-Weigh your fish, using a correct weighing sling and scales if required.
+Avoid using barbed hooks as they may cause damage to the fish and be very difficult to remove.
+Weigh the fish using a correct weighing sling and scales if required.

-If you want to take a photo of your catch, make sure you have your camera ready before you lift the fish out of the water, this will help prevent causing the fish unnecessary stress.
+If you want to take a photo of your catch, please have your camera ready before you take the fish out of the water, so that you don't have to worry about the fish.
 After weighing and taking a photo, carefully return the fish to the water as soon as possible.
-We would love to see your photos of the fish you catch at Swallowdale, if you would like to share them, please email them to us.
+We would love your pictures of the fish you catch at Swallowdale.
+If you would like to share them, please email them to us.

 Keepnets

-When utilising a keepnet, it is crucial to ensure that the water is of adequate depth and that the keepnet is securely fastened to the bank or boat.
-When placing fish into the keepnet, do so as swiftly and gently as possible to minimize any potential harm.
+When using a keepnet, it's crucial to ensure that the water is of adequate depth and that the keepnet is secured to the bank or boat correctly.
+When placing fish into the keepnet, do so quickly and gently to minimise potential harm.

 Additionally, refrain from overcrowding the keepnet or placing large fish inside, as this can cause unnecessary stress on the fish.
-If the use of a keepnet is required, limit the duration the fish are kept inside to the shortest possible time before carefully releasing them back into their natural habitat.
+If you use a keepnet, limit the duration the fish are kept inside to the shortest possible time before carefully releasing them back into their natural habitat.

 Norfolk Broads Wildlife

-Never leave a fishing rod unattended as wildlife can get tangled in the line, there’s also a risk of a boat catching the line and pulling the rod into the water.
-Remove any caught-up fishing line and hooks where it is safe to do so and discard them in a bin, as this can be very dangerous for the wildlife.
-If you notice any birds close, remove your line from the water until they pass as they could get caught up in your fishing line.
-If you are fishing in shallow water beware that some birds can dive up to a metre deep for a baited hook.
+Never leave a fishing rod unattended, as wildlife can get tangled in the line.
+There’s also a risk of a boat catching the line and pulling the rod into the water.
+Remove any caught-up fishing lines and hooks where it is safe to do so and discard them in a bin, as this can be very dangerous for wildlife.
+If you notice any birds close, remove your line from the water until they pass, as they could get caught up in your fishing line.
+If fishing in shallow water, beware that some birds can dive a metre deep for a baited hook.
 If you have to use a keepnet, avoid leaving it unattended.

 Fishing Etiquette

-Don't drop litter, always discard in a bin any rubbish you have while on your Norfolk fishing holiday.
+Don't drop litter.
+Discard in a bin any rubbish you have while on your Norfolk fishing holiday.
 Be courteous to other people using the river, including passing boats.

 Fish Species Found On The Broads

-There are many fish species on the Norfolk Broads, including Carp, Bream, Eels, Rudd, Roach, Tench, and Pike.
+The Norfolk Broads has many fish species, including Carp, Bream, Eels, Rudd, Roach, Tench, and Pike.

 Carp